 Donor appointments are scheduled at the community donor centers by our Customer Contact Center Representatives.

 A team of Business Development Representatives assist blood drive coordinators in the planning, organizing, and execution of more than 200 on-site mobile collection initiatives each month.

-Our Rescheduling Program offers donors the opportunity to schedule their next lifesaving appointment at the time of their current donation.
+Our Rescheduling Program offers donors the opportunity to schedule their next appointment at the time of their current donation.
 This allows donors to secure a convenient date and time for their donations.

 Central Blood Bank has 25 community donor centers and fixed mobile sites conveniently located throughout western Pennsylvania and northern West Virginia with day, evening and weekend appointments available.

 All donor centers and fixed sites accept whole blood donations, autologous donations and directed donations.
 Some centers and fixed sites also offer automated and/or apheresis collection opportunities for red cell, platelet and plasma donations.

 Central Blood Bank also offers the ability to donate blood through our mobile operations.
 Fourteen mobile teams are available daily, visiting businesses, schools, churches and community groups to provide access to donate close to your home or workplace.
 Whole blood and double red blood cell donations are available at our mobile blood drives.
 Certain high-profile mobile drives also offer machines for platelet and plasma collections.

 Appointments for donor centers, fixed sites and mobile blood drives can be made online, by phone or at the time of your donation for future visits.